sophdubs/tinyapp/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- method-override

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

-## Project Implementation Details
+## Project Stack
+- Web Server: Node JS
+- Middleware: Express
+- Template Engine: EJS
+- Database: In memory object

+## Customizations
 - This project required us to build an Express server and handle HTTP requests according to RESTful conventions.
+For this, I had to use method-override to be able to use the PUT and DELETE routes.
 - I was able to ensure user security by hashing the passwords before storing them in the user database as well as encrypting the cookies.
 - I decided to organise my project directory according to MVC conventions:
   - All data can be found in the models directory